Title 201 | Chapter 002 | Regulation 050REG

 This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Board of Pharmacy, State Office Building Annex, Suite 300, 125 Holmes Street, Frankfort, Kentucky 40601, Monday through Friday, 8 a.m. to 4:30 p.m.
 This material is also available on the board's Web site at https://pharmacy.ky.gov/Businesses/Pages/Pharmacy.aspx.

-PUBLIC HEARING AND COMMENT PERIOD: A public hearing on this administrative regulation shall be held on June 25, 2024, at 10:00 a.m.
-Eastern Time via zoom teleconference.
+PUBLIC HEARING AND COMMENT PERIOD: A public hearing on this administrative regulation shall be held on February 27, 2026, at 9:00 a.m.
+EST via a Zoom teleconference.
 Individuals interested in being heard at this hearing shall notify this agency in writing by five workdays prior to the hearing, of their intent to attend.
-If no notification of intent to attend the hearing is received by that date, the hearing may be canceled.
-This hearing is open to the public.
-Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
+If no notification of intent to attend the hearing was received by that date, the hearing may be cancelled.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
 If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted through June 30, 2024.
+Written comments shall be accepted through February 28, 2026.
 Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.

 CONTACT PERSON: Christopher Harlow, Executive Director, Kentucky Board of Pharmacy, 125 Holmes Street, Suite 300, State Office Building Annex, Frankfort, Kentucky 40601, phone (502) 564-7910, fax (502) 696-3806, email Christopher.harlow@ky.gov.